 Dan Morgan

 Dan Morgan Managing Partner

 Employee misclassification can rob workers of wages, benefits, and rights.
-Let us help you seek justice and fight for what you're owed.
+We fight for justice and what you're owed.

+Dan Morgan